 How to classify a question as Now, Later or Never

-The process listed above is easier said that done (management entrance tests are in that way very similar similar to management itself — it is not very easy to execute everything that is told in the book)
+The process listed above is easier said than done (management entrance tests are in that way very similar to management itself — it is not very easy to execute everything that is told in the book)

-So let’s take the questions in the QA section of a 2016 SimCAT and try out this process.
+So let’s take the questions in the QA section of an old SimCAT and try out this process.

 SET 1: For the set of questions below, classify the questions into NOW, NEVER or LATER based on your current approach

 A small caveat before I give my classification: